Understanding the 4 Types of Editing for Your Manuscript

 The final step in your editing journey is proofreading.
 This step can only be completed after copy editing.

-A proofreader goes through your manuscript with a fine-toothed comb, looking for any lingering errors that may have been missed in earlier editing stages.
-Many authors believe this stage to be redundant, but it's extremely important.
+A proofreader meticulously examines your manuscript, looking for any lingering errors that may have been missed in earlier editing stages.
+Many authors believe this stage is redundant, but it is extremely important.

-A fresh set of eyes will pick up mistakes that have gone unnoticed--mistakes that a keen reader will likely notice and comment on.
-Professional proofreaders are trained to spot slip ups like "from/form" mistakes and misplaced commas.
-They're embarassment-avoidance-heros, and you'll thank them after realizing what they corrected.
+A fresh set of eyes can catch mistakes that have gone unnoticed—errors that a keen reader will likely notice and comment on.
+Professional proofreaders are trained to spot slip-ups like "from/form" mistakes and misplaced commas.
+They're embarrassment-avoidance heroes, and you'll thank them when you see what they corrected.

-Oftentimes, published novels that are praised for containing few errors are those that undergo proofreading.
-Trust me--you won't regret working with a proofreading, especially if you're the kind of person who will be personally wounded if you notice a spelling mistake in your book after you hit "Publish."
+Often, published novels praised for their lack of errors have undergone thorough proofreading.
+Trust me—you won't regret working with a proofreader, especially if you're the kind of person who feels personally wounded by a spelling mistake in your book after you hit "Publish."

 Now That I Know The 4 Types of Editing, How Do I Choose?